How to Determine if a Rectangle is Perfect

 of the perfect rectangle.

-are the 'theoretical coordinates' of the perfect rectangle.
-If the sum of the areas of all small rectangles does not equal the theoretical area of this perfect rectangle, it indicates that the final shape must have gaps or overlaps, and thus it is not a perfect rectangle.
+are the "theoretical coordinates" of the perfect rectangle.
+If the sum of the areas of all small rectangles is not equal to the area of this perfect rectangle, there must be overlaps or gaps.
+Then it is not a perfect rectangle.

 boolean isRectangleCover(int[][] rectangles) {